cursorless-dev/cursorless/docs/contributing/CONTRIBUTING.md

 ### Running a subset of tests

-The entire test suite takes a little while to run (1-2 mins), so if you'd like to run just a subset of the tests, you can edit the constant in [`runTestSubset`](../../packages/common/src/testUtil/runTestSubset.ts) to a string supported by [mocha grep](https://mochajs.org/#-grep-regexp-g-regexp) and use the "Run Test Subset" launch config instead of the usual "Extension Tests".
+The entire test suite takes a little while to run (1-2 mins), so you may want to run just a subset of the tests.
+To do that, use the "Run test subset" launch config instead of the usual "Extension Tests".

+On the very first run, instead of running the tests, it will create `packages/common/src/testUtil/testSubsetGrep.txt` and open it for editing, so that you can specify which tests to run.
+It'll also display an error message (sadly unavoidable), which you can dismiss.
+On all subsequent runs, it will use the contents of that file.
+That file is not tracked by git, so edit it as desired.

 ## Code formatting